 The first ten pages of Steering Toward Normal won first place in the SCBWI Carolinas Writing Contest, judged by Sarah Shumway, Senior Editor at Katherine Tegan Books.

 I am a graduate of the Creative Writing MFA program at UNC Wilmington, editor of the SCBWI Carolinas quarterly newsletter, and member of the NC Writer’s Network.
 My work has appeared in Our State magazine.

 My professional background is in PR and marketing, having promoted new fiction and nonfiction authors with [redacted] and marketed magazines online for [redacted].
 Additionally, I was president of my 4-H chapter in fifth grade.
 This is a multiple submission.

 I look forward to hearing from you about Steering Toward Normal.

 Commentary from Kate Testerman

 Rebecca got off to a great start by referencing a conference where I'd spoken, and her query showed she'd taken my advice to heart.
 The first paragraph of the book's description does a great job of setting the story in a specific place (with a fun parenthetical that shows the author's sense of humor).
-The hook line of "BLUE MOO is the tale of how the boys go from being related to being brothers" is something we're still using to describe the story, many steps later on the publishing road.
+The hook line of "Steering Toward Normal is the tale of how the boys go from being related to being brothers" is something we're still using to describe the story, many steps later on the publishing road.